This east coast Australia road trip guide will include 14 amazing places to stop and some general travel tips!

 Stop 5: Burleigh Heads

 At the northern end of the running track, there is a small, steep hill that leads to a wonderful lookout.

 Stop 6: Rainbow Bay

 We only hung out here for an afternoo.
 But it’s a great spot for anyone who wants to surf, swim, or soak in the sun.

 Hike the short coastal walk from Snapper Rocks to the grassy hill that overlooks Duranbah Beach.

 Stop 7: Lamington National Park

-I have to thank my friend from Brisbane for taking us here, as our van would have struggled on those uphill hairpin turns.
+I have to thank my friend from Brisbane for taking us here.
+Our van would have struggled on those uphill hairpin turns.

 Hiking to Moran Falls and watching the sunset over the valley from the top of the waterfall.

 Stop 8: Byron Bay

 Byron Bay was lovely, but my favorite part about this stop was actually driving 30 minutes out of town to Killen Falls.

 Stop 9: Iluka

-This tiny seaside village has a soothing atmosphere and the Iluka Nature Reserve has plenty of walking tracks for enjoying the serenity of nature.
+This tiny seaside village has a soothing atmosphere.
+The Iluka Nature Reserve has plenty of walking tracks for enjoying the serenity of nature.

 Practicing my sports photography skills while Matt surfed amazing waves at the Breakwall.

 Stop 10: Crescent Head

 Though Crescent Head was pretty crowded on the weekend we visited, the crystal clear water and endless sunshine made the trip worth it.

 Then walking up to the bigger headland to enjoy the view of the whole campsite.

 Stop 11: Forster

 Located in mid-north New South Wales, Forster is yet another coastal town with rich national parks neighboring the rippling waves of the Pacific.

 Watching the sunrise over the glassy surface of Wallis Lake.

 Stop 12: Seal Rocks

 This town is super small, so when we stopped for a swim in a little fishing area we had the whole beach to ourselves.

 Taking a short, shady walk up to Sugarloaf Point Lighthouse and listening to kookaburras sing along the way.

-Stop 13: Newcastle
+Stop 14: Newcastle

 We hung out around the beach the whole time, so I can’t say much for what goes on inside the city.

-This walkway has plaques and images that commemorate Australian soldiers who fought in past wars, and the view of the city and ocean below is stunning.
+This walkway has plaques and images that commemorate Australian soldiers who fought in past wars.
+The view of the city and ocean below is stunning.

 Stop 14: Sydney

 Sydney is pretty close to home for us, so we actually didn’t stop in Sydney at all.

 The Sydney Opera House and Botanic Gardens are classic sights right in the city center, and Newtown is a trendy area of the city great for shopping.